pscally1005/pscally1005.github.io/_posts/recipes/sweet-spreads/2024-12-17-date-frosting.md

 - sugar cookie
 - cake
 - graham cracker
 Description: This icing recipe is great for <a href='/recipes/cut-out-cookies'>Healthier Cut Out Cookies</a> or as a dip for <a href='/recipes/gf-crackers'>Gluten Free Graham Crackers</a>, making it great for this time of year.
 It's free of <a href='/misc/hidden-sugar'>added sugar</a>, <a href='/misc/dairy#butter'>butter</a>, and <a href='/misc/dairy#cream-cheese'>cream cheese</a>.
 Just blend <a href='/misc/fruit#dates'>dates</a> with high in <a href='/misc/protein'>protein</a> <a href='/misc/dairy#cottage-cheese'>cottage cheese</a> or <a href='/misc/dairy#yogurt'>Greek yogurt</a>, and you have a simple frosting for your cakes!
-Each serving is about 2 tbsp or 29 g
 Instructions:
 - Add the dates to a bowl, and cover with warm water.
 Let soak for 10 minutes to soften.
 Other unsweetened dried fruit will work, like raisins, prunes, or figs

 - Add dates, cottage cheese, and vanilla to a small food processor.
 Blend until smooth, scraping down the sides every minute.
-Try to get the dates as best chopped as possible
+Try to get the dates as best chopped as possible.
+Add the soaking liquid if needed to thin it out
 ---